How do I read the Turnitin Similarity Report?

-4. Click on the colored circle or the percentage to view the Similarity Report.
+4. Click on the colored circle to view the Similarity Report.

-You can click on either the color circle or the percentage score.
+You can click on the title of the paper, the pencil icon, or the colored circle.

 5. The Turnitin Feedback Studio window will open.

-If you do not see the newly opened window you may need to disable your web browser's pop-up blocker.
-The Turnitin Feedback Studio displays the original student work in the left-hand pane and the Similarity Report in the right-hand pane of the window.
+If you do not see the newly opened window you may need to disable your web browser's pop-up blocker for this site.
+The Turnitin Feedback Studio displays the original student work in the left-hand pane and the Similarity Report can be expanded to show more details.